yosi-dediashvili/SubiT/design/providers.md

     def performRequest(domain, url, data, type, more_headers): pass
 ```

-### The Main provider instance

-This instance will sum up interaction with the providers into a single point.

-Different instance of this provider will be stored within each Input that is
-created in SubiT.

-This provider will use the providers in parallel, thus, saving a lot of time.
-In order to do so, it will use the multiprocessing module of python.
-The module
-offers the `dummy` process pool that is actually a thread pool that exposes all
-the parallel algorithm of the multiprocessing module.

-It will implement the `ISubtitleProvider` interface as followed:

-###### `__init__()`
-Upon initialization, it will retrieve a single instance of every provider.
-###### `getTitlesVersions()`
-This is where we need to perform some work.

-Unite all the version coming from the same title from different providers under
-a single Title instance.

-In order to perform this, we'll use the following algorithm:

-- Create a new empty list of **TitleVersion**, `TV`
-- Call `getTitlesVersions()` of each provider using the multiprocessing's map
-    function, and name the result `ATV`
-- For each `PTV` in `ATV`
-    + For each Title `T` in `PTV`
-        * If `T` is in `TV`
-            * Add the versions associated with the title to the appropriate
-                TitleVersion
-        * Otherwise
-            * Add `T` to `TV`
-- Return `TV`

-###### `downloadSubtitleBuffer()`
-The function will use the provider instance stored withing the version passed
-to the function, and call its `downloadSubtitleBuffer()`.

-###### `getSuppotedLanguages()`
-The function will collect all the supported languages from the providers, and
-return a list contains all of them.

 ### Factories

 Will use factories both for creating provider instances and requests manager